dewenni/ESP_Buderus_KM271/Doc/openhab/README.md

 1. Optional: Change language by setting the LANGUAGE variable to 0 for German and 1 for English
 2. Run ```pip install -r requirements.txt```
 3. Run ```python parse_params.py```
+4. Open .yaml file with 'Windows 1252' encoding
-4. Reformat .yaml file.
+5. Reformat .yaml file.
 (Indent channels with one tab)
-5. Follow steps from above
+6. Follow steps from above